Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

     The file is auto-generated during the initialisation of a software stack.

+    The name and location of the file is set through two environment variables set in the LUMI modules.

   * Note that the feature is turned of for power users.